cs456s25/labs/lab06/lab06_description.md

 Please make sure and include the verilog code for each of the modules 1-5 above.
 While it is wise to create testbenches for each if you don't have them, you are not required for this lab to turn in testbenches.

+## Getting started on this project
+Note that the project name should be lab06_upcounter.
+You may need to look back at previous labs to recall the details on how to get set up.

 ## Provided testbench

 ```verilog